ShekharNarayanan/finance_viz/README.md

 # finance_viz
 Automate visualization and tracking of monthly finances.
+Refer to the develop branch for latest updates.

 # Installation (Developer Section)